novustechllc/DeepSeek-AI/README_WEIGHTS.md

-# DeepSeek-V3 Weight File Documentation
+# DeepSeek-AI Weight File Documentation

 ## New Fields in `config.json`